jchristn/Caching/README.md

+# Caching.dll

-# Simple FIFO and LRU Cache
+Simple FIFO and LRU Cache

+As of release 1.2.1, Caching.dll is now targeted to both .NET Core 2.0 and .NET Framework 4.5.2

 [![][nuget-img]][nuget]